 The program shapes curricular and co-curricular activities around the four pillars: leadership, service, research and creative scholarship.
 Students gain skills and experience through various activities featuring the pillars.

-- A cohort experience unlike any in the nation.
+- A unique experience unlike any in the nation.
 Honors students will experience a built-in support network of students and faculty to promote community and collaboration.

-- Combined service learning and study away experiences in which you will find ways to serve and explore other communities.
+- Community engagement experiences in which you will find ways to serve and explore other communities.

 - The opportunity to create a collaborative project showcasing your passions, and the opportunity to present your work at local, regional or national conferences.

-- Dedicated advisors to help you develop clear pathways to degree completion and/or a successful transfer to a four-year institution.
+- A dedicated advisor to help you develop clear pathways to degree completion and/or a successful transfer to a four-year institution.